 We hope you’ve found this article useful when it comes to caring for your moss wall.
 After reading this, you’ll realise that whilst they’re virtually maintenance-free, it’s wise to treat them with care to ensure maximum longevity.

-If you have any more queries regarding the maintenance of our moss walls, don’t hesitate to get in touch with an expert today.
+If you have any more queries regarding the maintenance of our moss walls, or want to explore alternative acoustic panel options for walls, don’t hesitate to get in touch with an expert today.